 Will Your Information Be Shared with Anyone?

 In Short: When you consider joining a study, you’ll learn more about the researchers conducting that study.
 When you consent to join, you are consenting to share your de-identified data with that research partner.
-ProofPilot never shares any information with a third party without your consent, except under the following circumstances.
+ProofPilot to transfer that data to a third party researcher - without your name or any identifying information about you.

 - Compliance with laws.
 We may disclose our information where we are legally required to do so in order to comply with applicable laws (such as mandatory disease reporting), government requests, a judicial proceeding, court order or legal process, such as in the response to a court order or subpoena (including in response to public authorities to meet national security or law enforcement requirements).
 ProofPilot will make every attempt to deny these requests using special privileges made possible by national and international law when related to research studies.

 - Vital interests and Legal Rights.
 We may disclose your information where we believe it is necessary to investigate, prevent, or take action regarding potential violations of our policies, suspected fraud, hate speech, situations involving potential threats to the safety of any person, and illegal activities, or as evidence in litigation in which we are involved.

 - Vendors and Third Party Operational Services.
 We may share your data with third party vendors and service providers who provide services on our behalf and require access to such information to do that work.
 These include services for you to receive SMS text messages, e-mail notifications, data hosting services and tracking services.
 This information is used to communicate with you, determine the usability of our applications and improve our services.
 ProofPilot does not share, sell, rent or trade any of your information with third parties for promotional purposes.